shipcloud/shipcloud-developer-portal/concepts/index.md

 differently.
 When creating a shipment for TNT a pickup request has to be made at the same time.
 Therefore you can add a pickup element when creating your shipment request.

-The following rules apply for pickups:
+The following rules apply for pickups by TNT:

 * the date for `pickup_time.earliest` and `pickup_time.latest` has to be same
 * supplying a `pickup_address` is optional